thediyblogger/blog/content/blog/how-to-get-more-repins-on-your-pins-on-pinterest.md

 +++
 categories = ["Pinterest Tips"] date = "2019-06-26T00:00:00-04:00"
 description = "Do you want to know what goes into creating a successful pin on Pinterest.
-Do you wonder how somebody got hundreds of reshares and want to do the same?
+Do you wonder how somebody got hundreds of reshares and you want to do the same?
 Our 8 steps to creating a winning pin on Pinterest will set you up for that success. " draft = true keywords = ["pinterest basics", "pinterest strategy"] pins = []